 Boulder: Your Destination for the Pastry Arts

 With high values placed on outdoor rec and healthy eating, there also seems to be something for every culinary or pastry aficionado in Boulder.
-Auguste Escoffier School of Culinary Arts has a robust array of programs, including culinary arts, baking & pastry arts, plant-based culinary arts, and holistic nutrition and wellness.
+Auguste Escoffier School of Culinary Arts has a robust baking & pastry arts program with on-campus and online baking classes, cake decorating courses, and more.

 “My experience in the Pastry Arts program made all the difference for me.
 I went into the program as a good baker; I came out a professional baker.”Stacy Walker, Co-Owner, Happy Bakeshop, Boulder Pastry Arts Graduate*

-Students can obtain their pastry arts education on-campus in Boulder, exploring topics like patisserie, confiserie, and artisan baking, foodservice math and accounting, global and contemporary cuisines, and more.
+Students can obtain their pastry arts education on-campus in Boulder, exploring topics like patisserie, confiserie, and artisan baking, foodservice math and accounting, global and contemporary cuisines.
 While earning a degree or diploma at Escoffier Boulder, students can also enjoy all the town has to offer – particularly the bustling bakery scene!

 Find out more about what it’s like to attend school in Boulder with these articles: